oddbird/oddleventy/content/blog/2023/contain-root.md

 This is an acceptable solution in many cases, but it comes with a trade-off.
-Browsers provide a range of optimizations for the 'root scroller', which won't be applied to the `body` element here.
+Browsers provide a range of optimizations for the 'root scroller' which won't be applied to the `body` element here.
-Your milage may vary.
+Your mileage may vary.
 {% endcallout %}

 But I would make one more change to the code above.